youcefs21/TheTrigProject/README.md

 # The Trig Project

 You will understand triangles, you will become the triangles.
+THE TRIANGLES SPEAK TO ME